LudoviKush/Discord-mirror/README.md

 # Discord-mirror
 Simple script in js that mirrors the messages from a channel to another (NO RIGHTS NEEDED)

+##Warning!
+I found out that the main library used (selfcore) stops working after ~3 hours.
+I am currently searching for a reliable solution.

 ## Requirements
 - Node.js installed
 - selfcore library